 • Have a professional and positive attitude about your commitment to the hospital, patients, and visitors

-OakBend Medical Center also offers a Junior Volunteer Program for students entering their junior or senior year of high school.
+OakBend Medical Center also offers a Summer Internship Program for students entering their junior or senior year of high school.
 This program is ideal for those interested in exploring a career in healthcare.
 This summer program allows students the opportunity to observe multiple hospital departments and learn how to work together for the best possible outcome of the patients and the community.
-For information on our Junior Volunteer Program, please click here.
+For information on our Summer Internship Program, please click here.

 • Gift Shop: Assist customers with purchases, answer questions regarding merchandise and shop policies.